gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="java-modules"></a>
 ## Building, testing and running Java Modules

 With this release, Gradle now supports the [Java Module System](https://openjdk.java.net/projects/jigsaw/) with everything you need to compile and execute tests for Java modules.
 You can also build Javadoc and run applications.
-A Java module is a jar with additional module information that describes which packages of the module can be accessed by other modules and which modules are required to compile and run the software.

 While there is some overlap with Gradle's dependency management features, Java Modules offer additional features like module boundaries that are enforced by the Java runtime.